concaption/google_meet_bot/README.md

 # Google Meet Guest Joiner - Simplified Implementation

-This directory contains a simplified, standalone implementation for joining Google Meet sessions as a guest.
+This repository contains a simplified, standalone implementation for joining Google Meet sessions as a guest.
 The implementation incorporates all the fixes and improvements developed throughout the project.

 ## Features